 Try this: think of your affectionate bond with your partner like a gas tank, and imagine that having sex (or any sexual encounter) is what fills it.
 Now imagine that your tank lasts about 4 days, and after that, you’re running on fumes.
 How much of your life do you spend operating on an empty tank?
 Half?
 75%?
 More?

 I often encourage my clients to prioritize their physical relationships early in the therapy process, precisely because building that can be so instrumental in creating other kinds of closeness and reigniting an overall sense of excitement about the relationship.
-(Note that this strategy, and the tips below, are not typically appropriate in cases of abuse, infidelity, etc.).
+(Note that this strategy, and the tips below, are not appropriate in cases of abuse, recent/unresolved infidelity, etc.).
 But how do we make this happen?
 Here are some ideas:

 - Commit to going to bed at the same time most nights of the week.
 Even if you have different schedules, laundry to fold, lunches to pack for tomorrow, etc., at least lay down together in your bedroom for 15 minutes at the end of the day.
 Enjoy time in that quiet, intimate space — talk, cuddle, touch, and kiss — and just enjoy being alone together.
 This provides a regular opportunity for sex to happen.
 Go with the flow.

 - Make the most of your everyday affection.
 How often do you kiss your partner?
 Separate question: How often do you really kiss your partner?
 If you’re like most couples, you probably exchange a quick peck on the lips most times that you say hello or goodbye to each other, and maybe first thing in the morning or last thing before you go to bed.
-This tip takes virtually no time and can have a huge impact: swap out those quick pecks for a real kiss lasting at last three seconds.
+This tip takes virtually no time and can have a huge impact: swap out those quick pecks for a real kiss lasting at least three seconds.
 Put your arms around each other, close your eyes, and press your bodies together.
 Feel each other’s breath and focus on the moment, rather than where you need to be or how late you’re running.
 I bet you’ll find that after a couple days of doing this, you’ll start to feel closer and more open to other physical affection, too.

 Lindsey M. Hoskins, PhD, LCMFT provides couple, family, and individual therapy in both the Bethesda, MD and Sterling, VA offices.
-Call or email her today to set up your first appointment or a complimentary telephone consultation.
+Call or email today to set up your first appointment or a complimentary consultation.